The UCSB Center for Black Studies Research has two primary missions.

 The academic mission of the Center for Black Studies Research is to support interdisciplinary research on the social, political, historical, cultural, and economic experiences of communities throughout the African Diaspora.
 The Center is dedicated to developing individual and collaborative research projects by securing and administering grants for faculty and student scholars.
 The Center also focuses on disseminating new research through a variety of mechanisms: working papers, edited volumes, academic journals, conferences, and colloquia.

-The public mission of the Center is to support several levels of university–community engagement.
+The public mission of the Center is to support several levels of university-community engagement.
 First, we are dedicated to creating dialogues within our field and within the university on critical issues confronting our society.
-Second, the Center administers an educational enrichment program for Black youth in Santa Barbara in addition to cosponsoring cultural activities both in the Santa Barbara community and on campus.
+Second, the Center co-sponsors a variety of activities in the Santa Barbara community and on campus.
 For more than 10 years the CBSR has co-sponsored the Martin Luther King Jr. Committee of Santa Barbara.
 We are proud to co-sponsor such important events.

 Center for Black Studies Research